Outline

 • produce visual and audio output

-• it is recommended that you build on (at least) one of the ideas you submitted for your portfolio
+• it is recommended that you build on (at least) one of the ideas you submitted for your portfolio, or works from over your 2 years of creative computing

-You should still be working with your interpretation of the theme: Radical Interdependencies, just like you have been for the portfolio.
+You should still be working with your interpretation of the theme: … endings … beginnings …, just like you have been for the portfolio.
 If you’re unsure about your ideas for whatever reason, then feel free to ask a question either in class or on Teams.

 Submission process